ganskef/LittleProxy-mitm/README.md

 ### Workarounds for Known Problems

  * HTTPS fails with Exception: Handshake has already been started on Android Version 5+ (https://github.com/netty/netty/issues/4718).
-It's possible to use the Netty 4.1 branch (4.1.0.CR1-SNAPSHOT) with one line commented out: https://github.com/netty/netty/blob/4.1/handler/src/main/java/io/netty/handler/ssl/SslHandler.java#L1266.
-This is not perfect, but it works with Android 5.0, 5.1, and 6.0.
+It's fixed with [PR #4767](https://github.com/netty/netty/pull/4764).
+Using Netty 4.1.0.CR2-SNAPSHOT MITM works well with Android 5.0, 5.1, and 6.0, just as Java platforms too.

  * Connection failure with some HTTPS sites like https://www.archlinux.org/ for example.
 You have to use [Java Cryptography Extension](http://en.wikipedia.org/wiki/Java_Cryptography_Extension) to fix it.
 ```